European Solidarity Corps

 Belfast, Northern Ireland

-Long term projects from October
+Long term project

 The Camphill Community Glencraig (Glencraig) will start a European Solidarity Corps (ESC) Project for individual volunteers from October 2019